 Linq is an outdoor entertainment and shopping district on The Strip in between The Flamingo and The Quad, which has turned a service alley into a pedestrian mall lined lined with stores, restaurants, bars, and more.
 It's sort of a miniature version of one of those malls designed to look like a city street (Los Angeles residents familiar with The Grove or Americana at Brand will know what I'm talking about) and has a pleasant vibe conducive to strolling, presuming it's not too hot or too cold.

 Although the entire length of it is now open, many of the stores and restaurants are coming online throughout early 2014.
 Things that are open now include a rebirth of O'Sheas, the small casino that was torn down to make way for this project, a return of the Ghiradelli chocolate shop, a Yard House outlet, and a few other stores and eateries.
 One of the anchors is Brooklyn Bowl, an 80,000 square-foot sister to popular NYC and London venues that features a restaurant, a bar, a bowling alley, and a performance space that hosts a wide variety of acts like The Roots, Elvis Costello, Cake, Jane's Addiction, Fishbone, and more.
-Also still to come is FAME, an Asian market and entertainment venue; The Titled Kilt Irish pub; a Polaroid Museum and store; and Vegas' first outlet of Los Angeles' famed Sprinkles cupcake store among others.
+Also still to come is FAME, an Asian market and entertainment venue; The Titled Kilt Irish pub; a Polaroid Museum and store; and Vegas' first outlet of Los Angeles' famed Sprinkles cupcake store, which has one of their famous cupcake ATMs (an automated machine that dispenses cupcakes).

-It will all lead to the High Roller observation wheel, billed as the biggest of its kind in the world, standing at 550 feet high.
-That should open in April.
+It all leads to the High Roller observation wheel, billed as the biggest of its kind in the world, standing at 550 feet high.

-Finally, behind the wheel will be a new 19-acre parking lot that will be zoned for festivals and other outdoor events.
+Finally, behind the wheel is a new 19-acre parking lot that will host festivals and other outdoor events.

 I like what I see so far of The Linq.
 It's got a good layout, an eye-pleasing design, and an interesting roster of tenants.
 Watch for a review of the full facility sometime after it opens in the spring of 2014.